 Exemption cards in Scotland

 The Scottish government has produced physical and digital exemption cards.
-Request a face covering exemption card for Scotland or request a printed card.
+Download a face covering exemption card for Scotland or request a printed card.

 If you use British Sign Language, you can request an exemption card for Scotland through contactSCOTLAND-BSL.